{{ moneyLabel(calculation.period.netPay) }} / {{ periodUnitLabel }}

 FAQ:

-The pension treatment changes which earnings are reduced.
-Salary sacrifice lowers taxable, NI, and loan pay; net pay lowers PAYE taxable pay; relief at source usually reduces cash pay after tax and NI.
+The same contribution rate can reduce different earnings bases.
+Salary sacrifice reduces taxable pay, NI pay, and student-loan earnings; a net pay arrangement reduces PAYE taxable pay; relief at source usually takes pension cash after tax and NI.

 Glossary: